FarieB/alx-final-project/README.md

 - **Branching:** Features and fixes are developed on separate branches and merged into the main branch via pull requests.
 - **Commit Messages:** Each commit message is descriptive, summarizing the changes made.

+## Play container

+- Adding "controls autoplay" for the video.
+- Adding tags to the video.
+- Adding video description, views, and icons for like, dislike, share and saving the video.